At-Home Care for

 Pressure ulcers, which are also known as bed sores or pressure injuries, develop when prolonged pressure restricts blood flow to the skin and the underlying tissue.
 These wounds often affect people with limited mobility, especially those confined to a bed or wheelchair for long periods of time.

-At NYC Wound, we specialize in treating pressure ulcers at all stages, right in the comfort of your home or care facility.
-Our Wound Care Specialists provide advanced wound care designed to promote faster healing, prevent infection, and reduce the risk of further complications.
-If you're caring for a loved one or coordinating discharge care, we bring expert treatment directly to you.
+At NYC Wound, wound care Specialists specialize in treating pressure ulcers at all stages, right in the comfort of your home or care facility.
+Wound Care Specialists provide advanced wound care designed to promote faster healing, prevent infection, and reduce the risk of further complications.
+If you're caring for a loved one or coordinating discharge care, wound care Specialists bring expert treatment directly to you.

 What are Common Causes of Pressure Ulcers?